kcboggs/Ops-Assignments/seattle-ops-301d1: Read08.md

 We need to consider two sides of its structure:

 The logical side: This is the hierarchy of objects such as users, computers, groups,
 and organizational units.
-The AD administrator needs to design a logical side that closely
-mimics how the business functions and helps them effectively manage their IT infrastructure.
-Correctly arranging these various objects helps you easily manage permissions (access) and security.

 The physical side: When designing the physical side, the administrator needs to think about the servers
 that provide the AD services and contain all the critical directory information.
-They need to answer questions such as:
-How will these servers speak to each other and share information?
-What network links need to be set up so that remote users can be given access?
-How can users in different locations be directed to the servers?

 ### Workgroups vs. domains